BEAT THE CROWDS: EARLY MORNING LONDON

 On our approach to Trafalgar Square, we’ll pass the historic Trafalgar Theatre.
 It’s a great moment to chat about London’s West End and the transition from the government district to the cultural heart of the city.

 One of London's most treasured landmarks.
-We’ll see the bronze lions and Nelson’s Column, enjoying the fountains and the view across to the National Gallery before the square becomes the city's busy hub.
+We’ll see the bronze lions and Nelson’s Column, Canada House and the view across to the National Gallery before the square becomes the city's busy hub.

 We pass this grand monument that serves as the formal entrance to the ceremonial heart of London, providing a spectacular frame for our walk toward The Mall.